Peter V. Daniel: Virginia lawyer and official

 In 1807 Daniel was admitted to the Virginia bar and began a private legal practice in Falmouth across the Rappahannock River from Fredericksburg.
 In November 1808, Daniel became involved in a dispute with a Fredericksburg businessman, John Seddon, and both parties agreed to a duel.
 Since dueling was prohibited in Virginia, the Daniel-Seddon duel was fought in Maryland.
 Daniel wounded Seddon during the duel, although he himself was unscathed, and Sedden died of his wound shortly after returning to Virginia.

 The duel did not crimp Daniel's career.
 In 1809, Stafford County voters elected him to the Virginia House of Delegates, and re-elected him once, so he served in that part-time position first alongside his relative John Moncure and then with William Brent.
 Daniel championed states' rights principles embodied in the Virginia and Kentucky Resolutions of 1798, and promoted agrarian issues and strict construction of the federal Constitution.

 Daniel moved to Richmond by 1810 and in 1812 his former colleagues elected him to the advisory Virginia Council of State (privy council), and would re-elect him, so he served until 1835, three years after adoption of the Virginia Constitution of 1832.
 In 1818 Daniel was elected Lieutenant Governor of Virginia, retaining his Council seat.
 During the 1830s, he was a member of the Richmond Junto, a powerful group of the Jacksonian Democrats and slaveholders, and strongly supported both Andrew Jackson and Martin Van Buren.
+Daniel was described as a "personal friend" of Jackson.
 In 1830, Daniel ran unsuccessfully for governor of Virginia.